JIY106/EpiMII/README.md

    ./multiple_convert_cif_to_pt.sh
    ```
 ## Available sources:
 * The dataset (pt files) used in EpiMII paper can be downloaded from [].
-If you would like to retrain the model, please put all pt files in this directory _./training/training_data/pdb/pt_.
+If you want to retrain the model, please put all pt files in this directory _./training/training_data/pdb/pt_.
 * The MODELLER-modeled 3D structures of 142934 MHC-II epitopes (pdb files) used in EpiMII paper can be downloaded from [].
 * All model weights can be downloaded from [].
 In the EpiMII paper, 'epoch50_step47050.pt' are used as the final model weight '128_earlystop.pt'.
 * 133 3D structures obtained by X-ray crystalography of MHC-II epitopes collected from PDB can be found in the directory _./dataset/3D_crystalized_all.tar.gz_.